We have a reply from Twitter!

 Anyway I'm sure it will be fine.
-Sounds like a great trip and I hope you have fun. :) over 7 years ago
+Sounds like a great trip and I hope you have fun. :) about 10 years ago

 Travelling by train in central and eastern europe (including Balkan) usually cheap and easy way to discover the region.

 Tickets are cheap, but not available usually in advance, but you can buy tickets at the stations.